product-os/transformer-template/README.md

 This is a template repository to copy&paste from, when you create your own Transformer.

+Remember to rename `balena.template.yml` to `balena.yml` to make your Transformer run.

 If you want to learn more about Transformers, there are
 * [the spec](https://docs.google.com/document/d/1zd3pX9Q_4kXGEnnATNdUmBBRS9R_BZB6JZoKguwX8Vk)
 * [the tutorial](https://docs.google.com/document/d/1iPsyXBjnvzG25hNHztIFsUcLDM1gSAIhNTHJDY8pZJ0) on how to set them up